Tips for Improving Gut Health

 So what are the best ways to improve your gut health?

 Probiotics are live microorganisms, often referred to as friendly bacteria; they can especially promote good digestive health because if bad bacteria are allowed to multiply and the ratio of good bacteria to bad is lowered then digestive problems can arise.
 Probiotics increase the amount of good bacteria in your gut.
 Yogurt, kefir or sauerkraut are all good sources.
 There are also supplements available such as acidophilus.
 Lactobacillus Acidophilus is one of the main residents found in your gut.
-Hellenia Acidophilus capsules also contain 5 other friendly bacteria, as well as FOS to help increase the good bacteria in the colon.
+Hellenia Acidophilus capsules provides a culture of 7.5 billion live native bacteria from 3 separate bacterial strains, as well as FOS to help increase the good bacteria in the colon.

 The importance of looking after your gut, and its impact on wider health aspects should not be underestimated.
 It is always a good idea to discuss with a doctor or health care professional any symptoms that you may have relating to your digestive health.

 To browse supplements related to digestion and protecting your digestive tract click here

 The quality of our sleep can affect our health and wellbeing - mentally, emotionally and physically.
 Good quality sleep and improved sleep patterns can help us to avoid fatigue, manage stress and boost our focus throughout the day.

 We all need sleep for repair and recovery, to